SonnyLarsson/Texts/A short guide to sentences in technical writing.md

 ## Final words

 As stated at the start of this document, this guide isn't objective truth.
-For instance, you may find that other trategies work better for you, or that a specific style guide contradicts this guide.
+For instance, you may find that other strategies work better for you, or that a specific style guide contradicts this guide.
 However, I hope you've gained some insight into how I see technical writing, and that I've provided you with some inspiration for your next project.